Recoskie/JDasm/docs/Basics.md

 <br />

-The first three bytes are the top left corner and continues across the screen per pixel.
+The first three bytes are the top left corner and continues across the screen per three bytes.
 We start on the next line when we reach the end of the screen.

 <br />